Last updated on March 15th, 2022 at 04:06 pmJump to Recipe

-Instant Pot Zuppa Toscana is the Olive Garden Copycat easily made in the Instant Pot in just 40 minutes with budget friendly ingredients.
+Instant Pot Zuppa Toscana is the Olive Garden Copycat easily made in the pressure cooker in just 40 minutes with budget-friendly ingredients.
+Watch the short video tutorial attached below and learn to quickly make it on your own!

-Instant Pot Zuppa Toscana is the delicious Olive Garden Copycat that usually takes hours to make in the slow cooker.
-This Instant Pot version will take you 40 minutes only with the same delicious and comforting results.
-This is such a hearty and creamy soup, made with ground sausage, potatoes and kale.
-This Instant Pot Zuppa Toscana is very budget friendly, you can make a big pot spending $15 or less.
-I love the sausage in the creamy broth with all the delicious soft potatoes and the chewy kale!
-This soup is a family favorite and a warm bowl is always a huge hit with me.
+Instant Pot Zuppa Toscana is rich and hearty comfort food at its best.
+The delicious Olive Garden Copycat that usually takes hours to make in the slow cooker, is ready at a fraction of time.
+This pressure cooker version will take you 40 minutes only with the same delicious and comforting results.
+This is such a hearty and creamy soup, made with ground sausage, potatoes, and kale.

 - The soup will taste absolutely amazing if you saute some chopped bacon with the sausage!
 If you want to enhance the flavor, that is a great addition.